TomPace101/nanopore_diffusion/notes.md

 _TODO_ more general approach for reaction rate functions (see discussion above, including about BT)

+Clearly, all the functions need similar argument structures.

 _TODO_ use pathlib.Path for paths
 Or maybe subclass it.